quantify-os/quantify-scheduler/docs/tutorials/qblox/recent.md

 This enables the user to target an arbitrary number of port-clock combinations using the same module, as long as they are not being *simultaneously* targeted.
 Given that Qblox instruments have 6 sequencers, up to 6 port-clock combinations may be simultaneously targeted.

-This change has introduced new syntax for the hardware configuration file:
+This change has introduced a new syntax for the hardware configuration file:

 1. We now specify a list of `portclock_configs` instead of sequencers.